HillsMakan/sydneyhillsmakan/src/content/partner/hills-motor-repairs.md

 From the time of enquiry through to delivery of the vehicle, we will treat your car will the skill, integrity and care as though it were our own.

-**Location :** Unit 49, 7 Hoyle Ave, Castle Hill, 2154, New South Wales, Australia
+**Location :** Unit 24, 7 Carrington Rd, 2154, Castle Hill, NSW, Australia

-(When you enter drive straight on road level till the end and down the ramp.
-It’s on the right)
+(Only 4 mins walk from Hills Showground Metro Station)

 **Trading :**

-Monday - Saturday : 9.30 am - 5.30 pm
+* Monday - Saturday : 8 am - 4 pm

-Sunday : Closed
+* Saturday & Sunday : Closed